fly-apps/litefs-js/README.md

 - `DATABASE_FILENAME` - the filename of your sqlite database.
 This is used to determine the location of the `-pos` file which LiteFS uses to track the transaction number.
+- `INTERNAL_PORT` - the port set in the fly.toml (can be different from `PORT` if you're using the litefs proxy).
+This is useful for the `getInternalInstanceDomain` utility.

 ## Usage